Bogdan Corporation: History

 In September 2018, "Bogdan Corporation" sent over 100 units of automotive equipment to the Armed Forces of Ukraine under the state defense order.
 This batch included updated sanitary cars "Bogdan 2251" and trucks "Bogdan 6317".
 The model "Bogdan 2251" was finalized in cooperation with military doctors at the request of the Ministry of Defense of Ukraine.

 In October, “Bogdan” transferred new school buses “Bogdan A22412” to students of Volyn Oblast as a part of the social program “School Bus”.
 Vehicles comply with the Euro 5 environmental standard and all the safety requirements for the transportation of pupils.

-In November 2018, Bogdan Corporation has issued first electric truck ERCV27 for loading solid household waste under a contract with Denmark’s Banke Electromotive.
+In November 2018, Bogdan Corporation has issued first electric truck ERCV27 for loading solid household waste under a contract with Denmark's Banke Electromotive.
 Also, this month, "Bogdan" has pre-termed a contract with the Ministry of Defense on the manufacture and supply of sanitary cars Bogdan 2251 to the Armed Forces of Ukraine.

 In December 2018 President Petro Poroshenko sent over under the state defense order.
 Automotive equipment was manufactured at the SE “Car assembly plant #2” in Cherkasy.

-In January 2019, Bogdan Motors has won the auction of producing55 low-floor trolleybuses "Bohdan T90117" for Kyiv.
+In January 2019, Bogdan Motors has won the auction of producing 55 low-floor trolleybuses "Bohdan T90117" for Kyiv.
 Also, this month, the company signed new contracts with the Ministry of Defense for the supply of updated Bogdan 2251 sanitary cars and Bogdan 6317 trucks to the Armed Forces of Ukraine.
 Bogdan Motors signed a new agreement with the French company Bluebus for the production of electric buses bodies.

 In February 2019, Bogdan Motors won in a tender of producing 57 trolleybus Т7011 with a 105-passenger capacity for Kharkiv.

 In March 2019, Bogdan Motors won in a tender for producing 12-meter trolleybuses for Sumy.
 Also, this month, the company produced the first 18-meter body of an electric bus for the French company Bluebus.

-The Economic Court of Dnipropetrovsk region has filed a bankruptcy case against JSC Automobile Company Bogdan Motors on 23 December 2020.
+The Economic Court of Dnipropetrovsk Oblast has filed a bankruptcy case against Automobile Company Bogdan Motors JSC on 23 December 2020.

 On 7 July 2021 the Economic Court of Dnipropetrovsk region has declared the Bogdan Motors automobile company (Kyiv), which is part of the Bogdan corporation, bankrupt and opened the liquidation procedure.

+During Russian invasion of Ukraine in 2022 the plant in Lutsk has been taken over by Bogdan's former dealer Bus Motor and continued to operate despite the bankruptcy producing school buses and bodies for French BlueBus.

+In September 2024 former LuAZ was sold to Dream Town residential complex owned by Euroholding construction company.